Vaad

 Vaad is a Hebrew term for a council.
 Often it refers to a council of rabbis, i.e., a rabbinical council.
 It is a diasporic phenomenon, having no precedent in Talmudic times.
 A Vaad has different responsibilities from a beth din (rabbinical court).

 Historical

 Older examples include the Council of Four Lands.

-Since the Enlightenment and the subsequent emancipation of Jews living in European nations, Jewish communities no longer have their own autonomous governments, and vaads with governmental powers no longer exist.
+Since the Haskalah and the subsequent Jewish emancipation in European nations, Jewish communities no longer have their own autonomous governments, and vaads with governmental powers no longer exist.
 Nevertheless, Vaads empowered by the Rabbinate and community leaders continued to wield tremendous power within their respective Jewish communities.
-A prime example of this was the Vaad Rosh Hashochtim of Poland and Lithuania, a council that consisted of seven Rabbis that regulated the over 3,500 practicing shochtim in Poland and Lithuania prior to the Holocaust.
+A prime example of this was the Vaad Rosh Hashochtim of Poland and Lithuania.
+This council consisted of seven rabbis who regulated the over 3500 practicing shochetim in Poland and Lithuania before the Holocaust.

 Today, Vaads still exist as rabbinical councils, each with its own purview.
 Some deal with maintaining communal standards of kashrut (kosher food); others deal with communal standards of marriage, divorce and conversion to Judaism.